-When recording information please remember to use: who, what, where, when, how and not leading questions (you are only clarifying what you have been told and not investigating).
+Member of staff reporting: When recording information please remember to use: who, what, where, when, how and not leading questions (you are only clarifying what you have been told and not investigating).
 Remember to include any relevant background information:

-Please continue on a separate sheet if required and attach to this form.
+Please continue on a separate shee et if required and attach to this form.

+The second of a separate of the

+Actions for DCL use artis

-Actions for DSL use only: Remember to make a note of time and date of any calls / discussion held and with whom they were held with.
+Actions for DSL use only:

+and date of any calls / discussion held and with whom they were held

+with.

-The following staff should sign and d date this form only when handing it o ver with both parties present.
+The following staff should sign and date this form only when handing it over with both parties present.

 Recording member of staff:

-Print Signed
+Signed

 Date Time

 Designated Safeguarding

-Designated Safeguarding

 Print Signed

-Lead: Date
+Date Time